GENRC

 ENVIRONMENT

-Influential environment variables and corresponding options:
+The following table summarizes the supported environment variables and their corresponding options:

 Variable Option